mkazuyuki/Genetec-Security-Center/README.md

    3. Go to *Security/Logins*.
 Confirm if `sa` user is in Disabled status.
    4. If disabled, open **Login Properties** of *sa* user.
 Go to *Status*.
 Select `Enabled` for *Login* then click *OK*.

-3. Configuring Security Center to add an RTSP video
+3. Configuring Security Center, adding an RTSP video stream as an example

    1. Open `http://localhost/Genetec/` and login to *Security Center Server Admin*
    2. Install the license.